Robert Pattinson's bizarre diet confession as actor slams toxic male body standards

 "But that lasted for like, three days," he added.
 "After six or seven weeks of just eating half a little tiny bit of fish and like a crumb of rice, and then you eat a sandwich and you've got on 15 pounds afterward."

 One of the most well-known drastic body transformations came from Christian Bale.
-The actor famously dropped to 120lbs in 2004 for his role in The Machinist and, Per Screenrant (opens in new tab), "by the end of filming, he only had six months to regain enough mass to play Batman in Batman Begins.
+The actor famously dropped to 120lbs in 2004 for his role in The Machinist and, Per Screenrant, "by the end of filming, he only had six months to regain enough mass to play Batman in Batman Begins.
 Bale went up to 220lbs."
 Yes, you read that right - 100lbs in six months.

-Aoife is Junior News Editor at woman&home.
+Junior News Editor

-She's an Irish journalist and writer with a background in creative writing, comedy, and TV production.
+Aoife is an Irish journalist and writer with a background in creative writing, comedy, and TV production.

-Formerly Aoife was a contributing writer at Bustle and her words can be found in the Metro, Huffpost, Delicious, Imperica, EVOKE and her poetry features in the Queer Life, Queer Love anthology.
+Formerly woman&home's junior news editor and a contributing writer at Bustle, her words can be found in the Metro, Huffpost, Delicious, Imperica and EVOKE.

 Outside of work you might bump into her at a garden center, charity shop, yoga studio, lifting heavy weights, or (most likely) supping/eating some sort of delicious drink/meal.